commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

       .BYTE 1     ; BANK

-## Floating Point Library
+## Math Library

-The Commander X16 contains a floating point library with a precision of 40 bits, which corresponds to 9 decimal digits.
+The Commander X16 contains a floating point Math library with a precision of 40 bits, which corresponds to 9 decimal digits.
 It is a stand-alone derivative of the library contained in Microsoft BASIC.

 The following functions are available from machine language code after setting the ROM bank to 4.